 - Lay in a single layer and cook for about 8-10 minutes (turning halfway) or until crispy

-The exact timing will depend on how large your pieces are, how browned and crispy you want the outsides to be, and what rack you use.
+Same with our pork bites, the exact cook timing will depend on how large your pieces are, how browned and crispy you want the outsides to be, and what rack you use.
 I always place in the middle but ovens do vary very slightly so I say 5-8 minutes at the end.
 Keep an eye on them after minute 5 to see which is best for y’all.

 How do you store leftover tofu